What is Huntington’s disease?

 Who is affected?

-Huntington’s is caused by a faulty gene on chromosome 4 which is passed down through families.
-If someone has a parent with the HD gene, they have a 50/50 chance of inheriting the gene and developing the disease.
+The disease is caused by a faulty gene on chromosome 4 - the huntingtin gene (HTT) - which is passed down through families.
+If someone has a parent with the faulty HTT gene, they have a 50/50 chance of inheriting the gene and developing the disease.

-It affects both men and women.
+Huntington's affects both men and women.
 Symptoms usually develop when people are between 30 and 50 years old and progress relentlessly over the next 10 to 20 years.
+Rarely, symptoms develop at a younger age, including in childhood.

 How we help